-FIGURE 5.5-8 CRITERIA-CALCULATION OPTIONS INPUT SCREEN
+Figure 5.5-8 Criteria-Calculation Options Input Screen

 The two options are Force Selection and Force/Tendon Selection.
 Force Selection is the default option.
-In order to use Tendon Selection, the Force/Tendon Selection option must be specified.
+To use Tendon Selection, the Force/Tendon Selection option must be specified.

 If Force/Tendon Selection is specified, the screen will prompt for the information required to calculate the prestress losses.
-The values given as defaults are fairly typical in the industry and should be used unless more accurate information is available.
+The values given as defaults are typical in the industry and should be used unless more accurate information is available.
 Long-term losses may either be entered as a lump sum value, or the information required to calculate them may be entered.